-The Young Citizens Assembly on Pollinators (YCAP) is a European Commission initiative that places young people at the centre of EU biodiversity policymaking.
+The Young Citizens Assembly on Pollinators (YCAP) is a European Parliament initiative, implemented by the European Commission, that places young people at the centre of EU biodiversity policymaking.
 Bringing together young citizens from across the EU, the Assembly provides a structured space for informed dialogue on pollinator decline - one of Europe’s most pressing biodiversity challenges.

-Coordinated by the EC Directorate General for Environment and the Joint Research Centre (JRC), the Assembly contributes to the implementation of the EU Biodiversity Strategy for 2030 and the Nature Restoration Regulation (NRR), feeding citizen-driven insights directly into EU policy processes.
+The Assembly contributes to the implementation of the EU Biodiversity Strategy for 2030 and the Nature Restoration Regulation (NRR), feeding citizen-driven insights directly into EU policy processes.
+It also scales up youth engagement action in this area, responding to one of the priority areas of the EU Pollinators Initiative, which aims to mobilise society by, among others, supporting youth engagement and participatory governance.

 A multi-session deliberative process

-The Assembly unfolds across two main in-person sessions in Brussels.
+The Assembly unfolds across three main in-person sessions in Brussels.

 - Session 1 (September 2025) focused on building a shared understanding of biodiversity and pollinator decline, exploring why pollinators matter and what the EU is already doing to address the issue.